Prestijhonny/CSaP_project/README.md

 - **Client** can send messages to server by a stateful connection

 # Structure of project's files
-The two executable will be saved in **client/src** and **server/src** path, as shown below.

 This is an example where the server has started by default conf.
+Furthermore the two executables (client and server) will be saved in **client/src** and **server/src** paths.
-This is a tree structure of project's files:
+This is a tree representation of project's files:

 <pre>CSaP_project
 ├── client